-Madison County does not have a centralized wastewater collection, Approximate percentage of single family homes in the County are on Septic (Outside of a Sewer District) treatment, and disposal system in its unincorporated areas, except for at the intersection of US Highway 42 and Interstate 70 (Sewer District 1) and the Lake Choctaw area (Sewer District 2).
+Madison County does not have a centralized wastewater collection, 40% treatment, and disposal system in its unincorporated areas, except for at the intersection of US Highway 42 and Interstate 70 (Sewer District 1) and the Lake Choctaw area (Sewer District 2).
 Madison County also operates two additional treatment systems, one at Camp Wissalohican (along High Free Pike off OH 142) and another at the Burr Oak Subdivision, located outside the city limits of Mount Sterling.